JadenNeal/Elective-Courses/README.md

-# Optional Courses
+# Optional Course
-It's a python basic elective course at university,which includes homework and exercises
+It's a python basic optinal course at university,which includes homework and exercises